mayobrownies/EmergencyDispatch/README.md

 - Poor handling of multiple simultaneous incidents
 - Inability to adapt to traffic patterns and city dynamics

-### Key Questions
-1. How much improvement can RL provide over closest-vehicle heuristics?
-2. Can RL agents learn to anticipate traffic patterns and future incidents?
-3. What system features are most important for optimal dispatch decisions?
-4. How does performance scale with city size and incident complexity?

 ## Technology Stack
 - **Simulation Engine**: Python with SimPy for discrete-event simulation
 - **Deep Learning**: PyTorch for DQN implementation
-- **Graph Analysis**: NetworkX for city representation and pathfinding algorithms
+- **Graph**: NetworkX for city representation and pathfinding algorithms, OSMnx for real OpenStreetMap data integration
 - **Visualization**: Pygame for real-time GUI, Matplotlib and Seaborn for analysis
 - **Data Processing**: NumPy and Pandas for numerical operations and data analysis